Back to Basics: Why Old-School SEO Tactics Are Dominating Local Search Again

 Death of Generic Content

-Chuck’s solution is refreshingly practical: “Use your experience, man.
-It’s just making sure that when somebody comes to your website, they’re getting a good sense of what you’re going to do for them in detail.”
+How many agencies published their own version of “what is power washing?”
+Chuck’s solution is refreshingly direct: “Use your experience, man.
+When somebody comes to your website, they’re getting a good sense of what you’re going to do for them in detail.”
+Specific content eliminates the 20-question phone call and converts visitors who already understand your process.

 The Multi-Channel Future